vinicenter/ragtech-ups-monitor/README.md

 }
 ```

+After configuration, you'll have the following sensors available:
+- `sensor.ups_temperature`
+- `sensor.ups_load`
+- `sensor.ups_battery_percentage`
+- `sensor.ups_status`
+- `sensor.ups_battery_voltage`

-You can create sensors in Home Assistant using the webhook data.
+You can use these sensors in automations, dashboards, and other Home Assistant integrations.

 ## Troubleshooting